scottdougan/dotfiles/README.md

  --- Success! ---
 ```
-As you can see from the example output above, if the file that is being symlinked to the users home directory already exists the script will make a backup with the file extension `.bak`.
+As you can see from the example output above, if the file that is being symlinked to the user's home directory already exists the script will make a backup with the file extension `.bak`.
 If for some reason a backup for the file(s) already exist the script will prompt the user with the option of overwriting them.
 ```
 Stopped: Backup file(s) already exist
 .bashrc.bak